Lakhsman Rao Jhansiwale

 He died in 1959 survived by two sons Krishanrao and Chandrakantrao.
+The pension was continued to be paid to his elder son, Krishna Rao Jhansiwale, however was stopped upon his death by Uttar Pradesh Government in 1967 and family also had to vacate house provided by government in Residency area of Indore.
 The family was chief guest at felicitation ceremony on the inaugural function of Jhansi Jan Mahotsav held at Jhansi Fort in 2015.